 Imagine you had your own personal assistant who would screen resumes and categorize job applicants according to your criteria.
 They could schedule interviews, arrange screening assessments, and more.
-Well, that is all possible right now when you use AI in recruitment.
+Here’s a summary of the do’s and don’ts when you use AI in recruitment.

 How is AI Used in Recruitment?

 Artificial intelligence, more commonly referred to as AI, is changing the face of HR and recruiting right now.
-Slowly, software is starting to replace tasks customarily performed by recruiting teams.
+Gradually, software is starting to take over tasks customarily performed by recruiting teams.
 These include translation, resume screening, scheduling interviews, and other time-consuming tasks.

 Recruiters and hiring managers are loving having their time freed up to write fantastic job descriptions and the candidates’ experience has been streamlined and improved.